BoJesse Christopher | Biography | 2015

 In 2012, BoJesse committed, got organized, and threw himself into Sandy Marshall’s renowned advanced Meisner acting class to re-connect with himself, as well as refine his craftsmanship as a truthful actor.

-Soon after, BoJesse was inspired to share this technique, and created a weekly acting collective where he currently directs weekly workshops at The Zephyr, The Complex, Theatre Asylum, and Elephant Theatre, entitled ‘Truth Be Told’, as well as private coaching on set and in studio.
+Soon after, BoJesse was inspired to share this technique, and created a weekly acting collective where he currently directs/coaches weekly workshops at The Zephyr Theatre, entitled ‘Truth Be Told’.
+BoJesse also teaches Masters Acting Classes for Camera at both Relativity School (integrated with Relativity Media/Studios), and The New York Film Academy, as well as private coaching, on set, and in studio by appointment.

 BoJesse coaches with an emphasis on moment to moment truth, utilizing Stanislavski's ‘building a character’ components in the preparation leading up to the moment, along with Meisner’s ‘repetition exercises’ in the moment.